saxenasaaab/bill-Splitter/README.md

     2.4 Amount of the bill
     2.5 Tag associated with the bill
 3. Simplify the expenses for a user - this would net all the transactions shared between a user and all the other users.
+4. Simplify the expenses for all users.
+Same as #3, but for all users.
-4. Show the expenditure by tag - this can be used to track expenses based on category of bill/purchase.
+5. Show the expenditure by tag - this can be used to track expenses based on category of bill/purchase.
-5. Show the net owes/owed/balance amount for a user.
+6. Show the net owes/owed/balance amount for a user.

 Features to be added in the future:
 1. Directed settling of bills: For example if A owes B and B owes C and so on, the system would settle the bill so A has to pay the calculated amount to the last vertex only.